luizpvas/luizpvas.github.io/posts/10_rails_as_a_bag_of_features.md

 This is wrong.

 Rails should not dictate where we put our code, and even further, abstractions should not dictate where we put our code.
 There has not been a single bug report in software history from a user telling us there is something wrong with the "form object".
 When something breaks, people tell us that "searching contacts is not working".
-Searching contacts is a feature of your app, and your code structure should make that clearly visible.
+Searching contacts is a feature of your app, and your code structure should make that visible.

 In the same spirit as [Phoenix is not your application](https://www.youtube.com/watch?v=lDKCSheBc-8): Rails is not your application.

 Your application is about customer support, or about email marketing, or about project management, or about selling concert tickets.
-Your app uses Rails to expose a web interface, and to manage assets, and to schedule background jobs, and to store files, etc. Keep that in mind.
+Your app uses Rails to expose a web interface, and to manage assets, and to schedule background jobs, and to store files, etc.